WantDiscussion/openrct2-abandonedpark/README.md

 This could be the plugin for you!

-## Installation
+## Installation and Usage
-- download the AbandonPark.js file.
+- Download the AbandonPark.js file.
-- Put it in the plugin folder for your openrct2 installation
+- Move the file into the plugin folder for your openrct2 installation
+- Select AbandonPark from the map drop down menu

 ## Recommended for best results
 - Ensure cheat menu is enabled in options.